CloudyUnity/WrightARM/README.md

 Finn Wright's WrightARM Emulator

+This was made to profile ARM assembly programs
+This was made for and released to the entire TCD Computing class 2023/2024
+It uses Unicorn, QEMU and Python

 cmd = Command Line Prompt

 HOW TO INSTALL (WINDOWS):
     Make sure python is installed, otherwise:
         type "python" into cmd.
 It should take you to the microsoft store where you can install it

     Install unicorn with:
         cmd > pip install unicorn